Coiot/cbr-main/src/albums/s2/episode19.md

 - scene_number: 07
   scene_title: "Meanwhile, in the North"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode19-scene07.jpg
   narration: "<p>Back in North America, the Dene are bombing Clatsop.
 While the city is in red, it will be safe for now, as the peacekeepers will prevent Dene forces from getting near the city.
-Mandukahi has large reserves in Tongva land though, which could be used against Thanadelthur if his army doesn’t let up.</p>"
+Mandukahi has large reserves in Tongva land though, which could be used against Thanadelthur if her army doesn’t let up.</p>"
 - scene_number: 08
   scene_title: "Himalayan  hightops"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode19-scene08.jpg